Scroll Down For The Delicious Treats...

 Storage / Leftovers and Next-Day Thoughts

-1. Store in an airtight container at room temperature for up to 3 days
+1. Store in an airtight container at room temperature.
+This keeps it soft and fresh.

 FAQs